Nwanne-san/Nwanne-san/README.md

 - 👋 Hi, I’m @Nwanne-san
 - 👀 I’m interested in web development..for now.
-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently learning Javascript and Tailwind.css.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...